 Be polite, responsible and set a good example.
 Don’t put others at risk.

 CONSIDER YOUR PERSONAL SECURITY

-DON’T run alone & don’t allow anyone to run alone!
-Increased risk to your personal security exist in unpopulated, unfamiliar areas and pathways surrounded by trees & shrubs.
+DON’T run alone & don’t allow anyone else to run alone!
+Increased risk to your personal security exists in unpopulated, unfamiliar areas and pathways surrounded by trees & shrubs.